 After thorough grounding in the fundamentals of Biology and Psychology followed by exploration of special topics in advanced courses, the Capstone Experience for the Neuroscience major is the completion of an original research topic that integrates Psychology and Biology.
 For example, student projects have investigated the relation between infant attachment style, response to a novel situation, and stress measured by salivary cortisol.
 Another student examined drug-induced changes in aggressive display in male Siamese fighting fish.
 A third project measured small facial muscle movements in response to happy or angry faces and the subsequent identification of facial expressions of emotion in briefly presented images.

 Many of the required courses for the Neuroscience major fulfill the Quantitative Reasoning component of the Analytical Reasoning Requirement of the General Education Requirements.

 Students generally complete 44 (12 courses plus a 1-credit seminar) for the Neuroscience major.

 Students interested in post-graduate study, including medical school, should review entrance requirements of the programs in which they are interested, since many programs require physics, calculus and additional chemistry courses.
 Students interested in taking Biochemistry are reminded that the prerequisites for this course are CHEM 111, 221, 321 and 331.
-Students who are interested in taking Animal Behavior should take Ecological Biology (BIOL 111) and Biological Diversity (BIOL 226) in their first two years.
-Students interested in Ornithology, Biology of Insects and/or Vertebrate Zoology are reminded that Ecological Biology (BIOL 111) is a prerequisite.
+Students interested in Animal Behavior, Ornithology, Biology of Insects and/or Vertebrate Zoology are reminded that Ecological Biology (BIOL 111) is a prerequisite.